Nishan8583/super-duper-waddle-dev-ops/kubernetes/README.md

  -> kubectl get pods
  ->

- -> deploy app kubectl create deployment <deploy_name> --image=<full docker image path> // the command, searches for node that can run the app, schedlues the app to run, configured the cluster to reschedule the instance on a new Node when needed
+ -> deploy app kubectl create deployment {deploy_name} --image={full docker image path} // the command, searches for node that can run the app, schedlues the app to run, configured the cluster to reschedule the instance on a new Node when needed

  -> list deployments: kubectl get deployments